vickneee/express.js/README.md

 [https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download)

-After the installation you can verify the installed version:
+After the installation, you can verify in the terminal the installed version:

 	node --version